 Casshern contains examples of the following tropes:

 - Came Back Wrong: Tetsuya's ghost was literally pleading for his father not to resurrect him; after his rebirth, he had to be encased in experimental Powered Armor to control his new strength, and struggled with a Damaged Soul.
 Similarly, each of the named Neo Sapiens has only vague visions of their former selves that they struggle to understand.
 And when Luna is resurrected with Burai's blood, she is possessed by his hatred.

 - Cloning Body Parts: Dr. Azuma's plan for the Neo Cells, which would allow the aging leadership of the Eastern Federation to have a new lease on life.

 - Human Resources: The Neo Cells were harvested from residents of Zone 7; the Neo Sapiens were reborn versions of some of the victims.

-- Shell-Shocked Veteran: Tetsuya joined the Asian Empire military to prove himself, and was killed in action by a booby trap.
+- Shell-Shocked Veteran: Tetsuya joined the Eastern Federation military to prove himself, and was killed in action by a booby trap.
 After being revived as Casshern, he experiences post-traumatic flashbacks to his wartime experiences, including the atrocities he committed.